Spotted Owl Observations Database Info

 For questions, comments, suggestions, or information about contributing data send an email to our account.

 The California Department of Fish and Wildlife's (CDFW) Spotted Owl Observations Database was started in 1973 and has been a part of the Department ever since.
 Two recognized subspecies of spotted owl occur in California.
 The California Spotted Owl (Strix occidentalis occidentalis) ranges in the Sierra Nevada and south and is recognized as a CDFW Species of Special Concern.
 The Northern Spotted Owl (Strix occidentalis caurina) ranges across California’s north coast and interior and is Federally listed as Threatened by the U.S. Fish and Wildlife Service (the Service).
+On August 27, 2013, the Fish and Game Commission (FGC) voted to accept the Northern Spotted Owl as a candidate species pursuant to the California Endangered Species Act (CESA).
+The one-year candidacy period began after the FGC published its findings on December 27, 2013.

 The Service, the California Department of Forestry and Fire Protection, and commercial timber interests have used the CDFW Spotted Owl Observations Database to help assess the potential for take of Northern Spotted Owls.
 The presence of a long-term observation database has allowed land managers, biologists, foresters, and researchers to better evaluate the status and distribution of owl activity centers over time and space.